 Which requirements should have the Principal Investigator?

 The Principal Investigator is the lead scientist for a particular well-defined research project.
 He/she is usually the person who has conceived the investigation and the person who takes direct responsibility for completion of a funded project, directing the research and reporting directly to the funding agency.
-He must be an employee of the Institute requesting the funding.
+He must be an employee of the Institute requesting the funding (PhD or post-doc students are not allowed to apply).

 Is there an age limit for the Principal Investigator?